 - 1 teaspoon ground cumin

 - 1 cup kale, chopped

 - Add the remaining 1 tablespoon of oil to the pot and sauté the onions and garlic together for 3-4 minutes until tender and translucent.
 Add in the fire roasted tomatoes, garbanzo beans, along with the the chipotle tabasco sauce, sriracha, and ground cumin.
 Bring the stew to a boil, cover, reduce heat to medium low, and simmer for 25-30 minutes.
-When half the cooking time has past (15 minutes), add in the chopped kale.
-Add the chicken back into the pot and allow to simmer for just 1-2 additional minutes.
+After 10 minutes, add the chicken back into the pot along with the chopped kale and allow to simmer.
 Serve the stew with white or brown rice, quinoa, or farro.